 Have you joined the Best Sellers Club?
 If not, you’re missing out!
-Four times a year, our librarians choose three nonfiction titles for our Best Sellers Club to read: a biography, a cookbook, and a true crime title.
+Four times a year, our librarians choose four nonfiction titles for our Best Sellers Club to read: a biography, a cookbook, a social justice, and a true crime title.
 Below you will find information provided by the publishers on the four titles our selectors have picked for July.

 True Crime pick

 The Gotti Wars: Taking Down America’s Most Notorious Mobster by John Gleeson